C2SM-RCM/emiproc/joss/paper.md

-In the effort to reduce air pollution and greenhouse gases, emission inventories are created by countries and regions to estimate which sectors emit how much of which substances.
+In the effort to reduce air pollution and greenhouse gases, emission inventories are created by countries and regions to estimate which sectors emit how much of which polluant.
 Modellers use these inventories to simulate the transport of these substances in the athmosphere and then compare the results with measurements to control if the declared emissions match the measurements, establishing the correctness of the inventories.

 The inventories are
-often created in different formats and resolutions, which can make it difficult to compare them or use them in air transport models.
+often created in different formats and resolutions, which can make it difficult to compare and use them in air transport models.

 `emiproc` is a Python package that provides tools for processing and harmonizing emission inventories.
 It includes functions